 Deanna advocates and promotes the importance of all pollinators and is best known for her acrylic stylized bee paintings.
 Recently she decided to rekindle her love of drawing and explore the world of illustration.
 The Character "Jovie the Bee" was accidentally born in October 2018 from doodling.
 Jovie's goals in life are to spread joy, individuality, love, kindness, appreciation and encouragement while dressing up in costumes throughout her adventures.

 She feels that every living thing has a story and she strives to share their tale as well as their beauty through her artwork.

 I am strictly a pollinator artist currently focusing on bees.
 Through my art I am shedding light on the importance of all pollinators to our ecosystem as well as their current peril.

 I dip my toes into many forms of art but I am generally an acrylic painter (on canvas or wood) and an illustrator (coloured pencil and ink).
 My paintings tend to draw in viewers due to the vibrant palettes, attention to details and abstract patterns.
 My illustrations are joyful, colourful and bring laughter to the world.

 My fascination with bees began back in 2006 when I started photographing them.
 It wasn't until the end of 2011 when pain, trauma and joy simultaneously drove me back into the art world and to where I am now.
 I selected the very first bee photograph I ever took back in 2006 to paint to bring joy back into my life.
-In 2012, I watched a 2009 Documentary called “Vanishing of the Bees”, and I felt compelled to spread the information from the film.
+In 2012, I watched a documentary about the decline of the bee population, and I felt compelled to spread the information from the film.
 The paintings were only supposed to be a one-time series but it turned into something more personal and so I made the decision to continue this specific journey with bees.
 I study, hang out, learn, talk to and understand them.
 I research them, all the way to their little pieces of hair on their legs.
 I explore different gardens, including my own, throughout the lower mainland trying to find different species to research.